abhinavsingh01/image-store/README.md

 8. GET all images of album - check for images in list
 9. GET all images of album - error is wrong album id
 10. UPLOAD image - success
+11. UPLOAD file other than image - should return error
-11. UPLOAD image - error on wrong album id
+12. UPLOAD image - error on wrong album id
-12. GET/DOWNLOAD image - success
+13. GET/DOWNLOAD image - success
-13. GET/DOWNLOAD image - error on wrong album id
+14. GET/DOWNLOAD image - error on wrong album id

 ## Module testing
 - GINKGO is used to perform module testing.